 Fine art photography.
 Radical Landscapes exhibition, The Plough Arts Centre, Great Torrington, 2019.

 Some of the project outcomes made it to a gallery setting, others fed into further artistic research.
-The final photograph shows a tour of Radical Landscapes exhibition at The Plough Arts Centre given by curator Camilla Nelson (credit: Camilla Nelson, 2019).
+The final photograph (above) shows a tour of Radical Landscapes exhibition at The Plough Arts Centre given by curator Camilla Nelson (credit: Camilla Nelson, 2019).